By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 After the female phase, the male phase starts, where the Gloriosum will start to produce pollen that can be collected.

 The flowering will last several days and weeks.
-However, the male and the female phase will only last a couple of days, especially the female phase, which is easy to miss.
+However, the male and female phase will only last a few days, especially the female phase, which is easy to miss.

 The Gloriosum is only receptive when there is sticky residue and plant drops on the spadix.